A great guest experience for all

 We make sure everyone feels just as welcomed

-You can usually tell that a guest is blind/visually impaired by their white stick.
-The first visit to a new hotel can be the most difficult and we want our guest to feel comfortable.
-If you don’t have time to spare, ask the guest to take a seat in the lobby while you find someone else to assist the guest.
-You can offer to accompany the guest to the reception desk for checking in.
+You can often tell that a guest is blind or visually impaired by their white cane.
+Since visiting any new place can be challenging, we aim to do everything we can to make guests with visual impairments feel safe and comfortable.
+If you don’t have time to do this from the moment the guest arrives, ask him or her to have a seat in the lobby while you find another team member to help.
+You can also offer to accompany the guest to the reception desk to help them check in.

 Welcoming a guest that is deaf or has a hearing impairment

-If the guest has a hearing impairment always maintain eye contact to make it easier for the guest.
-First place a notepad and a pen on the reception desk.
-Also ask the guest if they would like to give you their mobile number for communication with a reception during their stay, and communicate via SMS.
+If the guest has a hearing impairment, always maintain eye contact.
+This makes it easier for the guest to read lips.
+Remember to place a notepad and a pen on the reception desk.
+You should also ask the guest if they’d like to give us their mobile number so it’s easy to communicate with them by text messages during their stay.

-Initially, you should greet all the guests in the same way, with the question “Welcome, how can I help you?”
-In that way, you will find out the guest needs and you can suggest the best-suited solution.
+Initially, greet all guests in the same way by saying, “Welcome!
+How can I help you?”
+This is a good way to find out what the guest needs so you can suggest the best solution.

-- A guest that is blind – introduce yourself to the guest once you are at their side.
-Ask if they need any help.
-Offer to accompany the guest.
+- Guest that is blind: Introduce yourself to the guest once you’re at their side.
+Ask if they need any help and offer to accompany them.

-- A guest with a personal assistant – greet both of them as both are our guests.
+- Guest with a personal assistant: Greet both of them since both are guests.
 Talk to whoever talks to you.
-Never talk over someone sitting in a wheelchair.
+Never speak over a person in a wheelchair.